Stewart Island kiwi

-The Stewart Island tokoeka, Stewart Island kiwi, Rakiura tokoeka or Rakiura kiwi (Apteryx australis lawryi) is a subspecies of southern brown kiwi endemic to New Zealand.
+The Stewart Island tokoeka (Apteryx australis lawryi), also called the Stewart Island kiwi, the Rakiura tokoeka, or the Rakiura kiwi, is a subspecies of southern brown kiwi endemic to New Zealand.
 Like other ratites, it is a flightless bird.

 Appearance

 The Stewart Island tokoeka is the largest type of southern brown kiwi.
 It has red-brown feathers that resemble fur.
 It has small wings and a long, curved bill.
 The nostrils are at the end of the bill, not at the top near the rest of its face.
 Experts think the kiwi can smell very well.

 Habitat and family

 About 20,000 Stewart Island tokoeka live on Stewart Island.
 Unlike other kiwis, they are diurnal rather than active only at night.

 Unlike other kiwis, the Stewart Island tokoeka is not solitary, instead living in family groups.
 The chicks remain with their parents for up to seven years, during which they take turns incubating their parents' younger eggs.
 Scientists believe this assistance by older siblings may be why kiwi parents sometimes have two clutches each year.
 This kiwi also goes onto the beach to look for food, which most other kiwis do not do.